 I hiked down the valley and then up over one more col (Col des Forches) before dropping down to the small hamlet of Bousieyas.
 On the way up the col, skies got much darker behind me and drops would fall from time to time, but somehow it stayed just behind me.
 There were bunkers at the col and then the other side had ruined barracks from the 1890s at the Camp des Fourches.

-On the way down to Bousieyas the trial was cutting what seemed to be a very popular winding road.
+On the way down to Bousieyas the trail was cutting what seemed to be a very popular winding road.
 Maybe it was to see the ruined barracks and scenery as well.
 There were tour buses, motorcycles, cars, and cyclists all flying down the curves of the narrow winding road.
 I was glad the route was separate from the road, but it did cut it a few times and I almost felt like I was playing Frogger with the various traffic coming either direction with little notice on the blind turns.

 I got to Bousieyas (the highest hamlet in the Alpes-Maritimes at 6178ft/1883m) right at lunch and couldn’t resist getting ice cream and a sandwich.
 I’m pretty good at resisting the big meals if I’ve just eaten, but landing there right at lunch and not ordering was near impossible on my hiker hunger.
 They had wifi, and I had no other service, so I was there for an hour and a half eating, drying out my tent, and getting the blog posted and a few other things done.
 I’ve gotten so spoiled with service in my tent at night that these last few days of having to post midday feels like such a time suck, but I’ve let it go and am just happy I’m getting service at all to post daily.
 That’s really awesome.